Ultingg/ManualConnectionREST/configForJar/README.txt

 Database:
-You should create database 'redakzia' on your MySQL server (CREATE DATABASE redakzia;) or change it's name in application.yml in url string for hte name of existing database;
+You should create database 'redakzia' on your MySQL server (CREATE DATABASE redakzia;) or change it's name in application.yml in url string for the name of existing database;

 User:
 create user 'root' with all privileges.